marianina8/workshop/session1/examples/example5/README.md

-# Example 5 - JSON to YAML File Converter
+# Example 5 - Modify the CLI to output in YAML format

 This simple CLI requests input for a file that's contents match a specific format structure: